-2020 was less of a bumper year for FCA fines than 2019 (after a record £392 million last year).
+FCA fines were around of the record £392 million seen in 2019.
 We've analysed the largest fines in terms of the value and nature of the breach.

-The Financial Conduct Authority (FCA) exists with the aim to protect consumers, promote fair competition and enhance market integrity.
+The Financial Conduct Authority (FCA) aims are to protect consumers, promote fair competition, and enhance market integrity.
 However, as you're about to witness, getting on their wrong side can cost any UK company dearly.

-In 2020, nearly £200 million in fines had been handed out to UK companies.
+In 2020, nearly £200 million in fines were handed out to UK companies.
 These penalties should act as a clear warning to any companies who aren't taking financial compliance as seriously as they should be.

 1. Goldman Sachs International (fined £97m)